nusneuromorphic/nusneuromorphic.github.io/openings/index.md

 >
 >__Email to__: Sumit Bam Shrestha (tslsbs (AT) nus (DOT) edu (DOT) sg)

-At __SINAPSE__,
+At __N.1__,
->you will work in neuromorphic vision, object recognition and tracking for low power system application
+>you will work in collaboration with __NTU__ (Nanyang Technological University) on neuromorphic vision, object recognition and tracking for low power applications,
->including sensor integration and FPGA deployment.
+>including work on cutting edge neuromorphic processors such as IBM's __TrueNorth__ and FPGA deployment.
 >You will predominantly work on event-based camera sensors, which are low power image sensors with high temporal resolution, high dynamic range aynchronous signal output.
 >
 >__Email to__: Bharath Ramesh (lsirame (AT) nus (DOT) edu (DOT) sg)